spine/spine.site/app/views/docs/models.md

 ##Implementation

 Model are created by extending `Spine.Model`:

+    //= CoffeeScript
     class Contact extends Spine.Model
       @configure "Contact", "first_name", "last_name"

+    //= JavaScript
+    var Contact = Spine.Model.sub();
+    Contact.configure("Contact", "first_name", "last_name");

-You should call `@configure()` before anything else inside the model, since it bootstraps various variables and events.
-Pass `@configure()` the model name, and any attributes the model has.
+You should call `configure()` before anything else inside the model, since it bootstraps various variables and events.
+Pass `configure()` the model name, and any attributes the model has.

-Models are like any other CoffeeScript class, so you can class/instance methods as usual:
+Models are like any other CoffeeScript class, so you can add class/instance methods as usual:

+    //= CoffeeScript
     class Contact extends Spine.Model
       @configure "Contact", "first_name", "last_name"